 My favorite pottery wheel brands are, Shimpo, Brent, and Creative Industries (a.k.a Speedball).

 I put together this slide show featuring some of my favorite potter's wheels.
 Further down this page includes pottery wheel reviews by features, such as power, price and portability.
-For more in depth recommendations on specific brand and models click this link to electric pottery wheel reviews by model.
+For more in depth recommendations on specific brand and models click this link to Electric Pottery Wheel Reviews by Model.
+Or continue reading this page for pottery wheel reviews by features

 For a light and portable pottery wheel I recommend the Shimpo Aspire wheel.
 It's a powerful little wheel, but light enough to carry easily.

 I cannot say enough good things about the Shimpo Aspire pottery wheel.
 This table top wheel is powerful enough to center 20 lbs. of clay, and yet the wheel itself weighs only 25lbs.

 The art museum where I teach has 4 Shimpo Aspire wheels.
 I have been using them to teach classes for the last year and for such a tiny, lightweight, portable INEXPENSIVE wheel, I cannot believe what a pleasure it is to throw on!

 You can purchase it with two options: a foot pedal or a hand lever.
 The hand lever is less expensive and, to be honest, I prefer it.
 Especially for students and beginners it is easier to control your speed without your foot having a mind of it's own and speeding up at inconvenient moments.